SunithaHR/Run-Ollama-with-DeepSeek-R1-1.5b-online/README.md

 **Step 2: Set Up Your VPS**
 **1.Provision a VPS:**

-** In your Hostinger dashboard, navigate to the VPS section and create a new VPS.
+- In your Hostinger dashboard, navigate to the VPS section and create a new VPS.
-** Select the specifications (CPU, RAM, storage) based on your needs.
+- Select the specifications (CPU, RAM, storage) based on your needs.
 Ollama doesn't require a lot of resources, but having a VPS with at least 1 GB of RAM is recommended for smoother performance.

  **2. Access Your VPS:**

-** Once your VPS is provisioned, you will get access credentials, including the IP address, username (usually root), and password.
+- Once your VPS is provisioned, you will get access credentials, including the IP address, username (usually root), and password.
-** Use SSH to access your VPS from your terminal: ssh root@your-vps-ip
+- Use SSH to access your VPS from your terminal: ssh root@your-vps-ip

 **3. Install Necessary Software:**

-** Ensure your VPS has the required software to run Ollama (like Docker, PHP, or a web server such as Apache or Nginx).
+- Ensure your VPS has the required software to run Ollama (like Docker, PHP, or a web server such as Apache or Nginx).
-** For Ollama, you’ll typically need Docker to run the AI model services.
+ For Ollama, you’ll typically need Docker to run the AI model services.

-** Step 5: Set Up Your PHP Backend (If Required)** **1.Install PHP:** If your backend needs to communicate with the Ollama API, you can install PHP on your VPS: sudo apt install php php-cli php-curl
+**Step 3: Set Up Your PHP Backend (If Required)** **1.Install PHP:** If your backend needs to communicate with the Ollama API, you can install PHP on your VPS: sudo apt install php php-cli php-curl